siglens/siglens-docs/docs/metric-ingestion/vector-metrics.md

 ### 2. Configure Vector Metrics

-Create a vector config file with the Siglens Vector sink.
+Create a vector config file with the SigLens Vector sink.

-_Note: This sample configuration file is for exporting Nginx metrics to Siglens._
+_Note: This sample configuration file is for exporting Nginx metrics to SigLens._

 ```yml title="vector.yaml"
 # The directory used for persisting Vector state, such as on-disk buffers, file checkpoints, and more.
 Please make sure the Vector project has write permissions to this directory.